Changing the Atmosphere

 About the Editors

-Clark Miller is an Associate Professor with joint appointments in Political Science and the Consortium for Science, Policy, and Outcomes at Arizona State University.
+Clark A. Miller is Associate Professor of Science and Technology Studies and Associate Director of the School for the Future of Innovation in Society at Arizona State University.

 Paul N. Edwards is Professor in the School of Information and the Department of History at the University of Michigan.
 He is the author of The Closed World: Computers and the Politics of Discourse in Cold War America (1996) and a coeditor (with Clark Miller) of Changing the Atmosphere: Expert Knowledge and Environmental Governance (2001), both published by the MIT Press.